• D. Asher Ghertner

 More recently, I have worked on the politics of extreme air pollution exposure in Delhi, "the world's most air-polluted city" (WHO 2014), to expose the ethics of the Anthropocene to the challenge of postcolonial justice.
 This project asks how new patterns in urban planning call for an atmospheric reconsideration of the city.
 Articles and ongoing collaborations focus, inter alia, on the history of racialized pulmonary medicine, the extension of residential models of segregation into new "premium atmospheres" in gated communities, the city as air conditioner, and new claims to atmospheric citizenship.

 I also recently started new research in Central New York on migrant labor camps, carrying out oral history interviews with farmworkers living in the backs of orchards or beside barns on farms.
-Combined with case law review, the project uses the frameworks of informal housing and improvised infrastructures – drawn from my experience with worker housing in India – to explore immigrant and housing rights in rural America.
+Combined with case law review, the project uses the frameworks of informal housing and improvised infrastructures – drawn from my experience with worker housing in India – to explore immigrant and housing rights in rural America and migrant tactics of everyday placemaking amidst an intensifying surveillance regime on the US's northern border.

-I regularly teach graduate seminars in urban theory and have taught the large School of Arts and Sciences Signature course called "Cities" for the past five years, an introduction to global urbanism through a multi-media study of cities from the streets up.
+I regularly teach graduate seminars in urban theory and have taught the large School of Arts and Sciences Signature course called "Cities" since 2016, an introduction to global urbanism through a multi-media study of cities from the streets up.

 Education: